Mental health of LGBTQ people: Coping mechanisms

-Each individual has their own way to deal with difficult emotions and situations.
-Oftentimes, the coping mechanism adopted by a person, depending on whether they are safe or risky, will impact their mental health.
+Each individual has their own coping mechanisms for difficult emotions and situations.
+Frequently, the coping mechanism adopted by a person, depending on whether it is adaptive or maladaptive, will impact their mental health.
 These coping mechanisms tend to be developed during youth and early-adult life.
-Once a risky coping mechanism is adopted, it is often hard for the individual to get rid of it.
+Once a maladaptive coping mechanism is adopted, it is often hard for the individual to address.

-Safe coping-mechanisms, when it comes to mental disorders, involve communication with others, body and mental health caring, support and help seeking.
+Adaptive coping mechanisms, pertaining to mental disorders, involve communication with others, body and mental healthcare, support, and care-seeking.

-Because of the high stigmatization they often experience in school, public spaces and society in general, the LGBT community, and more especially the young people among them are less likely to express themselves and seek for help and support, because of the lack of resources and safe spaces available for them to do so.
-As a result, LGBT patients are more likely to adopt risky coping mechanisms then the rest of the population.
+The LGBTQ community may experience stigmatization in school, public spaces, and society.
+As a result, the young people among them are less likely to express themselves and less likely to seek care and support.
+This is due to the lack of resources and safe spaces available for them to do so.
+As a result, most adult LGBTQ individuals adopt some form of maladaptive coping mechanisms.

-These risky mechanisms involve strategies such as self-harm, substance abuse, or risky sexual behavior for many reasons, including; "attempting to get away from or not feel overwhelming emotions, gaining a sense of control, self-punishment, nonverbally communicating their struggles to others."
-Once adopted, these coping mechanisms tend to stick to the person and therefore endanger even more the future mental health of LGBT patients, reinforcing their exposure to depression, extreme anxiety and suicide.
+Maladaptive coping mechanisms include: self-harm, substance abuse, or risky sexual behavior.
+These mechanisms are used to feel a sense of control and safety, or serve as a form of self-punishment.
+Once adopted, these coping mechanisms can persist and therefore endanger the individual's future mental health, as well as relationships with others and oneself.